 Secure Sensing and Learning (SSL) Research Lab

-Brain Signals for Biometrics Analysis - mBrainTrain Smarting Pro EEG system, Wearable Sensing DSI-24 ssytem, Wearable Sensing DSI-Flex system, CREMEdical tEEG system, Emotiv Epoc+ headset, 2 Emotiv EpocX headset, 2 EMOTIV Insight 5 Channel Mobile Brainwear®, Muse S headset.
+- Brain Signals for Biometrics Analysis - mBrainTrain Smarting Pro EEG system, Wearable Sensing DSI-24 ssytem, Wearable Sensing DSI-Flex system, CREMedical tEEG system, Zeto Inc. EEG System, Emotiv Epoc+ headset, 2 Emotiv EpocX headset, 2 EMOTIV Insight 5 Channel Mobile Brainwear®, Muse S headset.

 Artificial Intelligence Lab